 How to Make Pickling Spice

+- Combine all ingredients.
 In a small bowl – or the glass jar intended for storing it – combine all ingredients except for the ground ginger, and mix well.
-Ensure that the bay leaves are broken up into small pieces when added, so they can combine with the rest.
+Break the bay leaves into small pieces when adding, so they can combine with the rest.
+Add the half teaspoon of ground ginger last.

 FAQs